MagicianPL/Kup-Pixele/README.md

   - Context for state managment
 - Node.js for Backend (express)
 - MongoDB (mongoose)
-- Strapi Payments
+- Stripe Payments

-  - Also Strapi Webhooks on backend for listening events
+  - Also Stripe Webhooks on backend for listening events

   ## As a user you can: